alirezaabbaszadeh/Acc-Seller-Bot-Claude-Flare/README.md

 pytest
 ```

+When working on the Cloudflare Worker, use Node.js 20 or later so `wrangler`
+can start the development server without errors.

 The unit tests require `python-telegram-bot`.
 Tests depending on it are skipped
 automatically when the package is missing so the suite can run without the
 dependency.
 ## Worker Deployment

 This project includes a Cloudflare Worker located in `worker/my-worker` that can
 serve the bot without running a dedicated server.

+**Prerequisite:** ensure you have Node.js version 20 or newer installed.
+Older
+versions may fail to start the Worker.

 To deploy the Worker:

 1. Install [Wrangler](https://developers.cloudflare.com/workers/wrangler/) and
    ensure you are logged in (`wrangler login`).